jtauber/homer-ngram/README.md

 * the `3`-gram `A B C` is repeated `3` times and, of those, `2` are the result of being subgrams of a 4-gram
 * there are no repeated `2`-grams that are not merely subgrams of the repeated 3-grams

-The heuristic developed by Sklaviadis and myself is that the n-gram will be shown iff

-* the naïve n-gram count > 1; AND
+The heuristic developed by Sklaviadis and myself is that the n-gram will be shown iff the naïve n-gram count > count from subgrams of repeated n+1-grams.
-* either the count from subgrams of n+1-grams is zero OR the naïve n-gram count > count from subgrams of n+1-grams

 `output.txt` is the output of running `ngram2.py` on `iliad.txt`.